Palermo

 Here are 5 useful tips that we hope will be useful to you during your stay in Palermo:

 1. If you choose to visit Palermo in the high season, bear in mind that you may find very high temperatures.
-Especially concerning cultural visits, it is advisable to do them in the coolest hours.
+Especially when it comes to cultural visits, it is advisable to do them in the coolest hours.

 2. Sicily is very big, so if you don't have at least 10-15 days, it could be challenging to visit it all.
-If you are in Palermo for a few days, it is better to see the city's beauty and its surroundings!
+If you are in Palermo for a few days, it is best to focus on the beauty of the city and its surroundings!

-3. By purchasing the Palermo Card, you can access various services during your stay and even have special discounts in some shops and restaurants!
+3. By purchasing the Palermo Card, you can access various services during your stay and even get special discounts in some shops and restaurants!

-4. If you decide to arrive in Palermo by car, you should consider that finding parking in the city could be a challenge.
+4. If you decide to arrive in Palermo by car or rent one, you should keep in mind that finding parking in the city could be a challenge.
 We, therefore, advise you to choose accommodation offering private parking.

-5. For a real gastronomic experience among the city markets, you could think of participating in one of the many street food tours organized in Palermo's historic center.
+5. For a real gastronomic experience among the city markets, you could consider participating in one of the many street food tours organized in Palermo's historic center.

 A part of the Ballarò market in Palermo